 In today’s tutorial, you’ll learn everything there’s to know about the “Slice” tool in Cricut Design Space.
 You’ll know what this tool is for and all the possibilities you have with it when making a project.

-The Slice tool is an option in Cricut Design Space that allows you to split and crop out two overlapping images or layers in order to create a whole new design.
+“Slice” is a Cricut Design Space tool that allows you to split or crop out two overlapping images or layers to create a new design.